Melbourne Travel Guide

 In January, Melbourne is in the height of summer.
 You can expect mostly hot, sunny days, and even the occasional scorching temperatures above 40°C (104 °F).
 The average daily temperature in Melbourne in January is 14-26 °C (58-79 °F), but apart from the odd rainy or cool day, it has consistently been hot and sunny.

-Melbourne has famously changeable weather and is renowned for seeing four seasons in a day, so it always pays to bring a light jacket or jumper to Melbourne, even in summer!
+Melbourne has famously changeable weather and is renowned for seeing four seasons in a day, so it always pays to bring a light jacket or jumper, even during summer in Melbourne!

 melbourne major city australia